North Carolina Firework Accident Attorney

 Can I File a Lawsuit for Firework Injuries?

 Statistics published by the U.S. Consumer Product Safety Commission (CPSC) show that an average of 230 people are hospitalized with firework-related injuries each day in the weeks surrounding the Fourth of July.
 While fireworks are synonymous with holidays and special events, they may also cause catastrophic injuries and wrongful death if handled or manufactured incorrectly.
 Depending on the circumstances, the manufacturer, retailer and/or importer of these products could be liable for firework accidents.
 Negligent companies hosting special events may cause injuries and deaths to audience members.
 Fireworks may also contain manufacturing defects that cause injuries or deaths.
 In these cases, it may be possible for victims of fireworks accidents to seek compensation for their injuries or loss.

-If you or a loved one suffered firework injuries, then our injury attorneys in Jacksonville can help you explore your legal options for recovering compensation.
+If you or a loved one suffered firework injuries, then our product liability lawyers can help you explore your legal options for recovering compensation.
 At Riddle & Brantley we have the resources and experience to help victims of negligence recover compensation for through a product liability claim.

 Fire Work Accident Cases Riddle & Brantley Has Won

 In a successful firework accident case, our law firm represented the estate of a man whose death resulted from the negligent actions of a firework company.
 In 2009, four East Coast Pyrotechnics, Inc. workers were killed and one was severely injured when more than 700 pounds of fireworks exploded during set up of the fireworks.
 The company was to put on a 4th of July fireworks display on Ocracoke Island, North Carolina.
 However, according to a federal investigation, an explosion occurred when the workers began preparing the fireworks inside the truck.
 It blamed the explosion on a small electric igniter being pushed into the fireworks triggering a larger explosion inside the truck.